guilhermelimak/tama/README.md

 # tama [![Build Status](https://travis-ci.org/guilhermelimak/tama.svg?branch=master)](https://travis-ci.org/guilhermelimak/tama)
 This library is a wrapper of the `ws` websockets library :

-Features:
-* [x] Keep a list of users identified by an ID.
-* [x] Ability to easy send an event to a specific user by it's ID.
-* [ ] Rooms to group similar clients so you can broadcast events to all clients in one room.
-* [ ] Listen to multiple events using wildcards in event handler name.

 ### Getting started
 Check the examples folder for examples on how to use it.